Tuesday of the Tenth Week in Ordinary Time

 “But if salt loses its taste, with what can it be seasoned?”

-Salt has long been used as a preservative of food.
-So one might be tempted to consider Jesus’ image of “the salt of the earth” as meaning that Christians are called to preserve life.
+Salt has long been used in human cultures as a preservative of food.
+So it’s tempting to consider Jesus’ image of “the salt of the earth” as meaning that Christians are called to preserve life.
 In other words, Christians are called to preserve what we already have.
-But the subsequent words of Jesus suggest otherwise.
+While that’s true, Jesus’ following words suggest that Jesus is making a different point.

-Here we can reflect on Jesus’ image in terms of our own discipleship.
-If Jesus’ disciples are “the salt of the earth”, Jesus is complimenting “the earth”.
-There is value—taste—in the world because it was created by God.
-Even though the world that we live in is fallen, our role as disciples involves bringing out what is good in God’s creation—cultivating that good—so that it might be elevated by God’s supernatural grace.
+So here we can reflect on Jesus’ image in terms of our own discipleship.
+If we as Jesus’ disciples are “the salt of the earth”, Jesus is complimenting “the earth”.
+The earth is the plate of food, and we are the salt that brings out the taste of that food.
+Jesus is reminding us that there is value—there is taste—in the world because it was created by God.
+Even though the world is fallen, our role as disciples involves bringing out what is good in God’s creation—in fact, cultivating that good—so that it might be elevated by God’s supernatural grace.